 Credit allowance for graduate courses is considered on an individual basis.
 The program of study will be developed based on accepted transfer college credits.
 The following materials may be requested: course syllabi; results of standardized tests; college catalog; and a sample of previous course work.
-Credit for prior learning may be accepted but is subject to review for eligibility.
+Credit for prior learning may be accepted but is subject to review for eligibility and is limited to 10% of the overall credit hours.

-Procedure: Enrollment Services will secure application credentials and submit them to the Program Director; send a letter to the applicant stating the decision after review by the Program Director; instruct the applicant regarding registration; and inform the applicant of the advisor's name.
+Procedure: Enrollment Services will secure application materials and submit them to the Program Director; send a letter to the applicant stating the decision after review by the Program Director; instruct the applicant regarding registration; and inform the applicant of the advisor's name and contact information.

 The Program Director will evaluate the transcript for transferable course credits.
-The Program Director will review applicant credentials for satisfactory completion of required courses; academic standing and GPA; course deficiencies, if any; description of courses completed; and recommendations from faculty of transfer school(s).
+The Program Director will review applicant materials for satisfactory completion of required courses; academic standing and GPA; course deficiencies, if any; description of courses completed; and recommendations from faculty of transfer school(s).
 The Program Director will evaluate content of courses; arrange for an interview with student as deemed necessary; make recommendations regarding student's eligibility for admission to the Graduate Admission Committee; and communicate to applicant conditions of admission and the respective plan of study (duplicate copy in student file).